 Northern California’s coast redwood parks are some of the star players in California’s excellent state park system, and Hendy Woods State Park is no exception.
 This lovely little park on the Navarro River is highly accessible, especially if you are doing a weekend getaway to Mendocino.
 The park features two old growth groves, camping, picnic facilities and even the remains of an old hermit hut.

-This guide for Hendy Woods will help you figure out how to get there, where to hike and how to wrangle overnight camping.
+This guide for hiking and camping in Hendy Woods will help you figure out how to get there, where to hike and how to wrangle overnight camping.

 Like nearby Van Damme State Park, the area around Hendy Woods was settle by the Native Pomo people for thousands of years.
 They were seasonal hunger gatherers and they actively managed the landscape.
 As Anglo and Spanish settlement came to this part of Mendocino County, so did logging.
 The woods are named for Joshua P. Hendy who, ironically owned a timber mill and iron works.